 Cloud hosting is a bunch of computers working together.
 If one fails the other kicks in.
 You become a worldwide sensation overnight?
 A click will accommodate all your website visitors.

 It is not something I would look at if I have a small to medium business needing a website only.
 A quick google search shows the average price is around $350 NZD per month.

 Dedicated servers are great for users who would like to manage everything other than the physical equipment.

 As the name says it all, you rent a fully dedicated server that belongs to you (as long as you are paying for it).
 Full access to everything and your website is the only website that is hosted on that server.

 You would need a dedicated server if you have heaps of traffic coming to your website and want full control and management of the servers.
 Remember, you will need to be very technical to be able to manage servers (or at least to an extent).

 When you visit a website, from entering the address to clicking a button to perform a task, there’s a lot going on in the background.
 Every time you click a button, that click sends a request to the server asking it to perform a specific task.
-The server responds and you see it happen on you screen.
+The server responds and you see it happen on your screen.

 Now, that request travels from your computer to the server and then comes back to your computer.
 So, literally, the farther the server the more time it will take to reach it and come back.
-It makes sense to choose a server closer to your visitors location.
+It makes sense to choose a server closer to your visitors’ location.

 If you are in New Zealand but your target market is Europe then choose a server in Europe.
 There are web hosting companies that offer (different prices) different server locations.
-However, the Content Delivery Network (CDN) technology is and has dramatically decreased the need of having a closer server locations.
+However, the Content Delivery Network (CDN) technology is and has dramatically decreased the need of having closer server locations.

-Web hosting is must and I will not recommend a free service.
+Web hosting is a must and I will not recommend a free service.
 A good service will cost $250 NZD per year but the value it brings to your business is immeasurable.